ra3xdh/qucs_s-help/source/index.rst

 This is a test to be sure ReadTheDocs is automatically building on commit, and automatically building PRs...

+And this text is another test to see if adjusting webhooks fixed PR builds with ReadTheDocs.

 Real content coming soon!